AlanFreed/FijLung.jl/README.md

 function splineAtMidPoints(location::Integer, nodes::Integer)::SplineF
 ```

-There are 340 knots, or raw data points, supplied by the data files that the B-spline function fits.
+There are 340 knots, or raw data points, supplied by the data files that the spline function fits.
 Typically, the number of nodes required of an analysis will be a value much greater than this, e.g., 1000.
-The deformation gradient `SplineF.F` comes from a cubic B-spline of these raw data.
-Its first derivative `SplineF.F′` is therefore described by a quadratic B-spline, while its second derivative `SplineF.F′′` is described by a linear B-spline.
+The deformation gradient `SplineF.F` comes from a clamped cubic spline of these raw data.
+Its first derivative `SplineF.F′` is therefore described by a quadratic spline, while its second derivative `SplineF.F″` is described by a linear spline.

 ### Test

 An example of how these data can be used, e.g., plotted, can be found in the *test* directory in file *testFijLung.jl*.

 # Version History

+## Version 1.1.0

+Changed the spline library used from *BSplineKit.jl* to *CubicSplines.jl*.
+Also, changed *SplineF.F′′* to a more condensed notation of *SplineF.F″*.

 ## Version 1.0.3